adshayanB/NotesSense/README.md

 <h3>What it does 🤔</h3>
 NoteSense is a notes accessibility app that allows users to create notes based on  images or audio snippets.
-Through harnessing technologies such as speech recognition and optical character recognition (OCR) users who have hearing deficits or vision impairment can quickly create notes in a format they can access quickly and conveniently!
+Through harnessing technologies such as speech recognition and optical character recognition (OCR) users who have hearing deficits or vision impairment can create notes in a format they can access quickly and conveniently!
 Our platform quickly converts their image or audio they took from their mobile device to a  PDF that is sent to their email!
 This way users can quickly stay on track during their lectures and not feel behind or at a disadvantage compared to their colleagues.
 Users also have the ability to view their generated PDFs on their device for quick viewing as well!

 <h3>How we built it 🖥️</h3>
 When building out NotesSense, we chose 3 key design principles to help ensure our product meets the design challenge of accessibility!
 Simplicity, Elegance and Scalability.